-Of course, you can’t tell exactly whether you are really on your piriformis or just on your gluteal muscles.
+Of course, you can’t exactly tell whether you are really on your piriformis or just on your gluteal muscles.
 However, there are similar factors that lead to problems with these muscles.

 This means that painful muscles in this area should be massaged anyway.

 Note: It is possible to massage the sciatic nerve here.
 This can happen easily, especially in untrained persons with poorly developed gluteal muscles.

 While a little pressure does not harm the nerve, you should avoid massaging it too long and too heavy.

 Just keep your massage short at the beginning and don’t exert too much pressure.
 Pay attention to how your body reacts and gradually adjust the duration and pressure of the massage.